-The LIBOR and COFI rates as of March 31, 1994 were 3.69% and 3.68%, respectively.
+The LIBOR and COFI rates as of June 30, 1994 were 4.57% and 3.73%, respectively.

 On May 12, 1992, the Company entered into a LIBOR ceiling rate agreement with a bank for a fee of \$245,000.
-The agreement, which has a term of two years beginning July 1, 1992, requires the bank to pay a monthly amount to the Company equal to the product of \$175,000,000 multiplied by the percentage, if any, by which actual one-month LIBOR (measured on the first business day of each month) exceeds 9.0%.
-Through March 31, 1994, LIBOR has remained under 9.0% and, accordingly, no amounts have been payable under the agreement.
+The agreement, which had a term of two years beginning July 1, 1992, required the bank to pay a monthly amount to the Company equal to the product of \$175,000,000 multiplied by the percentage, if any, by which actual one-month LIBOR (measured on the first business day of each month) exceeds 9.0%.
+Through June 30, 1994, LIBOR has remained under 9.0% and, accordingly, no amounts were paid under the agreement.

 The Company's cash flow and return on investment from Mortgage Interests also is sensitive to prepayment rates on the Mortgage Certificates securing the CMOs and underlying the MPCs.
 In general, slower prepayment rates will tend to increase the cash flow and return on investment from Mortgage Interests, and faster prepayment rates will tend to decrease the cash flow and return on investment from Mortgage Interests.
 The rate of principal prepayments on Mortgage Certificates is influenced by a variety of economic, geographic, social and other factors.
 In general, prepayments of the Mortgage Certificates should increase when the current mortgage interest rates fall below the interest rates on the fixed rate mortgage loans underlying the Mortgage Certificates.
-Conversely, to the extent that then current mortgage interest rates exceed the interest rates on the mortgage loans underlying the Mortgage Certificates, prepayments of such Mortgage Certificates should decrease.
-Prepayment rates also may be affected by the geographic location of the mortgage loans underlying the Mortgage Certificates, conditions in mortgage loan, housing and financial markets, the assumability of the mortgage loans and general economic conditions.
+Conversely, to the extent that then current mortgage interest rates exceed the